The front of our office building in Springfield.

 4. Create an LLC operating agreement

-An LLC operating agreement serves as a legally binding contract between the members of your LLC, outlining how the company will function, who owns what, and what each member’s rights and responsibilities are.
+An LLC operating agreement serves as a legally binding contract between the members of your LLC.
+It lays out the big-picture plan for how your company will function, such as:

-When you hire Illinois Registered Office to start your new LLC, we automatically create a tailored operating agreement template for you that will be provided as soon as your LLC is approved by the state.
+When you hire Illinois Registered Office to form your LLC, we automatically create a tailored operating agreement template that will be provided as soon as your LLC is approved by the state.

 5. Obtain an EIN